Frontiers journals are at the top of citation and impact metrics

 All manuscripts must be submitted directly to the section Political Communication, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Political Communication will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
-Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Communication.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Sociology and Communication.

 Avenue du Tribunal Fédéral 34